-The Simple Mediation Model with Latent Variables
+Example 3: The Latent Variable Simple Mediation Model

 Model Specification